|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 their second kidney.
 It's the most expendable of organs.
 So giving up a kidney causes no

-actually live longer than the general population - because donors come from a pool of people
+live longer than the general population - because donors come from a pool of people in good

 - Dr. Michael Edye, former Adjunct Associate Professor of surgery, Mount Sinai